GET HELP TODAY

 A non-compete agreement is a contract between two parties, an employer and an employee.
 Both parties have a duty to hold up their end of the bargain.
-Generally speaking, if one party materially breaches a contract, the other party is off the hook and has no further obligations under the agreement.
+Generally speaking, if one party materially breaches a contract first, the other party is off the hook and has no further obligations under the agreement.
 Employers sometimes forget this point.

-Suppose an employer wrongfully withholds sales commissions, or fails to grant agreed upon compensation or benefits after certain benchmarks are met.
+Suppose an employer wrongfully withholds sales commissions, or fails to grant agreed upon benefits after certain benchmarks are met.
 Or suppose the employer fires an employee in violation of a “for cause” termination provision of the employment agreement.
 Depending on the particulars of the situation, such actions could be a material breach that excuses compliance with the employee's non-compete obligations.

 Along the same lines, the “unclean hands” doctrine may be invoked where a party acted wrongfully in relation to the relief sought.
-If an employer’s bad faith actions are what drove someone out of the company, it may be barred from obtaining relief against that person.
+If an employer’s bad faith actions are what drove someone out of the company, it could be barred from obtaining relief against that person.

 5. The New Job Position Does Not Actually Compete

 Enforceable or not, a new position may not actually run afoul of a person's non-compete.
 Of course, a company may claim that an employee who leaves and takes a job having any conceivable relationship whatsoever to its business is guilty of "competing."
 But suppose the person has moved from a technical role to a sales role, or from a customer-facing role to a management role.
-Or suppose the person's new employer operates in a substantially different industry niche from the old one.
+Or suppose the person's new employer operates in a different industry niche from the old one.
 Depending on the facts and circumstances and the language of non-compete agreement, the person may not be "competing" at all.